ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ### *13.3 Ethics Complaint to the NACC*

-On 2 February 2024, Teerayut Suwankesorn and Sonthiya Sawatdee submitted a complaint to the National Anti‑Corruption Commission (NACC), requesting an investigation into alleged serious ethical violations by the 44 MPs who had co‑sponsored the 2021 bill to amend Section 112.
-The NACC accepted the complaint, conducted an inquiry, and referred the case to the Supreme Court in early 2026.
+On 2 February 2024, Teerayut Suwankesorn and Sonthiya Sawatdee submitted a petition to the National Anti‑Corruption Commission (NACC), requesting an investigation into alleged serious ethical violations by the 44 MPs who had co‑sponsored the 2021 bill to amend Section 112.
+The NACC accepted the petition, conducted its inquiry throughout 2024 and 2025, and concluded the investigation on 9 February 2026.
+On 10 April 2026, the NACC referred the case to the Supreme Court for adjudication.

 ### *13.4 Systemic Significance*